 With the experience from developing numerous of slipform solutions for a variety of concrete structures (silos, chimneys and other high rise towers) Bygging-Uddemann can even present tailor-made slipform set-ups solely for the construction of, for example, conical wind power towers as an answer to the demand for a fast, safe and economical solution for the growing wind power industry.

 Our reputation is built on slipforming and we’re specialists in all types of traditional slipforming, gantry slipforming and conical slipforming.
-Contact us slipform construction.
+Contact us for slipform construction.

 You can read more about the different slipforming types below.